 There are a few rough spots in the Physical Science PACES that need some extra teaching — at least I find that many students benefit from the extra instruction.
 After helping students one by one and answering the same questions over and over, I created several videos to explain the hard stuff.
 I also found some helpful videos on YouTube that give more help with the content of the various PACES.
 (Some of the very first videos I created and posted were for this course — so I look a bit younger!)

 Test tips are available for this course.
 Print out this page and use it for reference before taking tests.

-Here are some video clips to help with the Physical Science PACEs
+Here are some video lessons to help with the Physical Science PACEs

 - Videos for PACE 1109 (#1 in series) – Significant Digits

 - Videos for PACE 1110 (#2 in series) – Inside the Atom

 - Videos for PACE 1111 (#3 in series) – Gas Laws

 - Videos for PACE 1112 (#4 in series) – Forming compounds, and chemical reactions

 - Videos for PACE 1113 (#5 in series) – Properties of Metals